-The Instructional Saturday training sessions/games for the Spring 2013 season will be played at Dacey Field.
-Please drive carefully in the parking lot as there will be many children each Saturday.
-Additionally, for only Under-8 Boys and Under-8 Girls, there will be a mid-week academy training session at Dacey Field.
+The Instructional Saturday training sessions/games for the season will be played at Dacey Field (Grade 2) and Keller-Sullivan School Field (Kindergarten and Grade 1).
+Please drive carefully as there will be many children each Saturday.
+Additionally, only 2nd Grade Boys and 2nd Grade Girls can register for a mid-week academy training session at King Street Memorial Park.

-The training sessions/games of the Spring 2013 Instructional Division will begin on April 6th.
+The training sessions/games of the Fall Instructional Division will begin on September 9th.
 The 10-week schedule is as follows:

 Goals for the season (in order of emphasis):

 - Introduce some basic soccer rules and concepts

 - Have fun!
 (Actually, this goal should come first, because if the kids don’t have fun, the other goals are pointless!)

 Equipment your child needs:

 - Ball – Size 3.
 Please check the size, as it is much easier to learn with the correct sized ball.

 - Shin guards.
 Please wear under socks.